Dr Alana Harris

 Dr Harris is member of the Steering Committee for the Women’s History Network, the Centre for Church Growth Research (St John’s College, University of Durham) and a member of the Executive Board for the AHRC-funded project ‘Pilgrimage and England’s Cathedrals, Past and Present’ (Centre for the Study of Christianity and Culture, University of York).

-She has provided advice to television and radio production companies in the preparation of programmes on modern Catholicism, pilgrimage and historical approaches to mission and evangelisation.
+She has provided advice to television and radio production companies in the preparation of programmes on modern Catholicism, pilgrimage, queer London and historical approaches to mission and evangelisation.
 Her expertise also encompasses areas of contemporary religious pluralism in Britain and the intersections between religion and migration.

 Dr Harris is a regular, commissioned contributor to The Tablet (an international Catholic weekly magazine) and a (lay) representative on the English Anglican-Roman Catholic Ecumenical Committee.